json-schema-org/landscape/CONTRIBUTING.md

     1. **Identify your contribution:** Is it a documentation fix, improved clarity, or a suggestion for better phrasing?
     1. **Make your changes:** Edit the relevant Markdown file.
     1. **Create a pull request:** Submit a pull request with your changes and a clear description of the improvements.

-## Improving the Landscape 🌐

-We welcome your help in making the JSON Schema Landscape website even better!
-Here's how you can contribute:

-The website is built with a tool called CNCF Landscape, designed for managing this type of information.
-While large code edits aren't possible, some customization is achievable through configuration and themes.

-* Have an idea for a new feature that works within CNCF Landscape's limitations?
-Open an issue to discuss your proposal.
-We use a project board to track website contribution tasks: [link to project board](https://github.com/orgs/json-schema-org/projects/19).

 ## Pull Requests 📬